ccostel/react-native-sound/README.md

 var Sound = require('react-native-sound');

-// Enable playback in silence mode Sound.setCategory('Playback');
+// Enable playback in silence mode
+// Pass in true in order to enable mixing with other sounds played on device.
+Sound.setCategory('Playback');

 // Load the sound file 'whoosh.mp3' from the app bundle